avito-tech/avito-android/docs/content/docs/test/Runner.md

 ./gradlew instrumentationLocal -PincludedAnnotation="package.AnotherAnnotationClassName"
 ```

+## Find out how filters applied

+If build finished successfully It will produce files in which you must find filters debug information
+Files will be located at: \
+ `<Project root folder>/outputs/<subproject name>/instrumentation/<instrumentation task name>/filter`

+### Find out what filter config was

+Look at file `filter-config.json`

+### Find out what filters applied

+Look at file `filters-applied.json`

+### Find out what tests were filtered

+0. Look at file `filters-excludes.json`
+- You may find filtered tests by the filter by the filter name declared in `filters-applied.json`
+- You may find a filtered test by name

 ## Choosing target for tests execution

 ### Run tests on kubernetes target from a local machine